berhanez/alx-low_level_programming/0x03-debugging/README.md

-This is for debugging my codes
+This is for debugging my codes.
-Checker files made for debugging, unknown error
+Checker files made for debugging, unknown error.